 The procedures outlined here are for the benefit, well-being and protection of young people who live within New Horizons (NW) Ltd and are based on the procedures following by local authorities within England and Wales, which comply with Working Together.
-The Meadows is within West Lancashire and subject to Lancashire's Safeguarding procedures.
-Copies of New Horizons (NW) Ltd Safeguarding, child protection or behaviour management policy are available by either contacting the home or contacting Head Office on 01704 518915 or email reception@newhorizonsnw.co.uk.
+Mulberry House is within Lancashire and subject to Lancashire's Safeguarding procedures.
+Copies of New Horizons (NW) Ltd Safeguarding, child protection or behaviour management policy are available by either contacting the home or contacting Head Office on 01704 518915 or email admin@newhorizonsnw.co.uk.
 Additionally, all policies and procedures are kept on file within the office of the home and can be accessed upon request to management of the home.